yaq1n0/DownloadBetterGPU/README.md

 ## 🎮 Features

-- **Quantum GPU Transmission**: Download RTX 4090s straight through your internet connection
+- **Quantum GPU Transmission**: Download RTX 5090s with 32GB GDDR7 straight through your internet connection
-- **Zero Installation**: No screwdrivers required - GPUs materialize in your PCIe slot automatically
+- **Zero Installation**: No screwdrivers required - GPUs materialize in your PCIe 5.0 slot automatically
-- **100% Free**: Why pay thousands when you can download for free?
+- **100% Free**: Why pay $2000+ when you can download for free?
-- **Realistic Progress Bars**: Complete with authentic technical jargon like "Transmitting CUDA cores..."
+- **Realistic Progress Bars**: Complete with authentic technical jargon like "Transmitting CUDA/Stream processors..."
-- **Multiple GPU Options**: From budget GTX 1650 to premium RTX 4090
+- **Multiple GPU Options**: From budget Intel ARC B580 to ultimate RTX 5090
 - **Mobile Responsive**: Download GPUs on the go!

 ## 🛠 Tech Stack